 \section{Modeling and estimation framework}

-Consider a fatal disease affecting a population and suppose that the patients can be divided into two distinct strata: a proportion $\theta$ of cured patients with respect to the disease, having death hazard $h_{0}$, density function $f_{0}$ and survival probability $S_{0}$; and a proportion $(1-\theta)$ of patients who are bound to die of the disease of interest, having death hazard $h_{1}$, density function $f_{1}$, and survival probability $S_{1}$.
-The following additive model for the hazard, $h_{1}(t,\bm{x})=h_{0}(t,\bm{x}) + h_{D}(t,\bm{x})$, where $t$ and $\bm{x}$ are the observed failure time and a vector of given covariates respectively, and $h_{D}$ is the excess risk due to the fatal disease.
-The corresponding survival function $S_{1}$ is given by $S_{1}(t,\bm{x})=S_{0}(t,\bm{x})S_{D}(t,\bm{x})$, where $S_{D}$ is the survival function associated with the additional death risk $h_{D}$, which, under the independent risks assumption, represents the Net Survival of the patients.
-In the Relative Survival framework, $S_{0}$ is estimated through population life tables.
+Suppose a fatal disease is affecting a population and that patients can be divided into two distinct strata: a proportion $\theta$ of cured patients with respect to the disease, having death hazard $h_{0}$, density function $f_{0}$ and survival probability $S_{0}$; and a proportion $(1-\theta)$ of patients who are bound to die of the disease, having death hazard $h_{1}$, density function $f_{1}$, and survival probability $S_{1}$.
+We assume the following additive model for the hazard, $h_{1}(t,\bm{x})=h_{0}(t,\bm{x}) + h_{D}(t,\bm{x})$, where $t$ and $\bm{x}$ denote the observed time to event and a vector of given covariates, respectively, and $h_{D}$ is the excess risk due to the fatal disease.
+The corresponding survival function $S_{1}$ is given by $S_{1}(t,\bm{x})=S_{0}(t,\bm{x})S_{D}(t,\bm{x})$, where $S_{D}$ is the survival function associated with the additional death risk $h_{D}$, which, under the independent risks assumption, represents the NS of the patients.
+In the RS framework, $S_{0}$ is estimated through population life tables.
 The use of life tables is justified by the assumption that the mortality due to the \textit{rare} disease is negligible compared to all other causes of mortality in the general population.
 We further assume the cure proportion to be heterogeneous in the patients population and dependent of another set of covariates $\bm{y}$ not necessarily equal to $\bm{x}$.
-Then, the (overall) Net Survival mixture can be written as
+Then, the (overall) NS mixture can be written as

-where the Net Survival of cured patients is identically equal to 1.
+where the NS of cured patients is identically equal to 1.

 When a linear predictor is linked with the cure probability $\theta(\cdot)$ with a logit link \cite{nelder1972}, a particular functional form is assumed.
-In our proposal, cure probability has been modeled as a flexible function of the covariates $\bm{y}$ using a single hidden layer feedforward Neural Network and a GAM.
-Although interpreting the effect of covariates on the proportion of cured patients is not our primary objective, the choice of a single layer was made to facilitate this task for practitioners.
-The deeper the Neural Network, the more challenging such interpretation becomes.
+In our proposal, cure probability has been modeled as a flexible function of the covariates $\bm{y}$ using a one-hidden layer feedforward Neural Network and a GAM.